777 Casino Review

-It would be somewhat fair to say 777 Casino is just 888 in different clothing, but they have put lot of time, effort and money into designing a site with a very different style and this translates when you play their games.
+It would be somewhat unfair to say 777 Casino is just 888 in different clothing, as they have put lot of time, effort and money into designing a site with a very different style and this translates when you play their games.
 The fact the site is backed by the resources of the 888 group should also give confidence to new players.

 They have come at it from a new angle with 777, aiming at a fairly specific target audience with a high concept theme.
 This approach is possibly designed to attract players who are put off by the 888 site, and prefer a more exaggerated style of casino at which to play.

 888 in Brief

 In truth, it is difficult to talk about 777 without talking about 888, as their history is technically one and the same.

 888 Holdings have been running online casino sites since 1997 and were such pioneers that they one of the first to have created their own software.
 Created by two sets of brothers as Casino-on-net, 888 became the first online only casino to be granted a US gambling licence in 2013, three years after rebranding as 888casino.

 The years 2013-2015 saw awards landing from the eGR Operator Awards, Global Gaming Awards, and Gaming Intelligence Awards, and have been eCORGA’s Safe and Fair assurance seal.